jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Sheep.md

 make people stop, read and remember.
 4. These contests are open to all youth in the following age groups: Junior age 8-12;
 Intermediate/Senior age 13-21.
-5. Exhibitor name, address, age as of January 1, 2022 and contest entered must be attached to the BACK of each entry.
+5. Exhibitor name, address, age as of January 1, {year} and contest entered must be attached to the BACK of each entry.
 6. Copyrighted material, such as the Peanuts Cartoon characters, etc., and commercial signs, materials, or pictures promoting specifc companies, farm names or products, may not be used.
 7. Entries should have wires or strings attached for hanging.
 If no other means are provided, staples will be used to display entries.
 8. All entries must be received by 8:00 a.m.
-Tuesday,August 9, 2022 and picked up Saturday, August 13th,
-2022 after 9:00 p.m.
+Tuesday,August {tuesday}, {year} and picked up Saturday, August {saturday}, {year} after 9:00 p.m.
 9. Champions will be given in each age group in the three contests.
-Also, a “Public Choice Award” in each overall contest will be chosen by fairgoers during Addison County Field Days, votes will be tallied and awarded on Saturday, August 13th, 2022 at the Awards Potluck at 6:00 p.m
+Also, a “Public Choice Award” in each overall contest will be chosen by fairgoers during Addison County Field Days, votes will be tallied and awarded on Saturday, August {saturday}, {year} at the Awards Potluck at 6:00 p.m

 # SHEEP & WOOL GARMENT LEAD LINE CLASS